AMDmi3/jsonslicer/README.md

 ## Status/TODO

-JsonSlicer is currently in beta stage, pending production use in [Repology](https://repology.org) project.
-Current testing foci are:
+JsonSlicer is currently in beta stage, used in production in [Repology](https://repology.org) project.
+Testing foci are:

 - Edge cases with uncommon encoding (input/output) configurations
 - Absence of memory leaks